-The Dunkirk Former Manufactured Gas Plant (MGP) Site in Dunkirk, New York, will require integration of personnel from the organizations identified below, collectively referred to as the project team.
+The SC of the study area will require integration of personnel from the organizations identified below, collectively referred to as the project team.
 A detailed description of the responsibilities of each member of the project team is presented in Section 2.2.